cailhuiris/motty/README.md

 </a>

 ## Motty
-Motty is simpler and better way to build mocking http server.
+Motty is very simple web application tool.
+It provides you simpler way to build mocking http server.

 - Why do we need an another code for mocking http server?
     - Motty doesn't need codes.